Frequently Asked Questions About Counselling

 • Some employee benefit insurance programs cover the costs associated with seeing a Registered Clinical Counsellor (RCC).
 I always suggest to clients to check with your insurance company and group plan as eligibility may vary depending on who your provider is.

-• I accept payment by cash, cheque or e-transfer.
-Unfortunately I do not accept VISA or Mastercard at this time.
+• I accept payment by cash, cheque, e-transfer or VISA and Mastercard.

 • All cancellations or rescheduling requires 24 hours notice.
 Full fee of $170 for 50 minute sessions and $260 for 80 minute sessions will apply for any cancellations or rescheduling that are given less than 24 hours notice.